NYFA Institutional Tuition Assistance

 Students can apply for NYFA scholarships, which are another form of institutional financial aid.
 Scholarships are directly applied to tuition cost and do not need to be repaid.
 NYFA scholarships are provided by community groups, corporate donors, or government entities; each with its own requirements and application process.
 They are an excellent resource for students seeking help with the cost of their education and can help reduce the dependence on loans to cover educational costs.

 To apply for tuition assistance, students must already be accepted into NYFA.
-All applications/essays/ financial documents should be submitted as a single PDF to [email protected]
+All applications, essays, and financial documents should be submitted as a single PDF to [email protected]

 First-time students can also apply for grants, which are awarded based on need and eligibility.
 Grants do not need to be repaid.
 Students are encouraged to review grant programs to help pay for educational costs.